Klaus Dinger: 1946–1971: The No, The Smash, and Kraftwerk

 Klaus Dinger was born in Scherfede, Westphalia, Germany, to Heinz and Renate Dinger on 24 March, 1946.
 He was their first child.

 Before he was a year old, his parents moved from the town, which had been badly damaged by an Allied siege at the end of World War II, to Düsseldorf.

 In 1956 he attended Görres Gymnasium School for the first time.
 During his time there he was part of an a cappella choir, which he had to leave when his voice broke.
 He was part of the school swing band (as a drummer) despite having no prior musical experience.
 He left the school with a Mittlere Reife (German equivalent of leaving school at 16), later accusing the school of misinterpreting his "free mindedness" as misbehaviour.

-After leaving school in 1963 Dinger began to learn carpentry from his father.
+After leaving school in 1963 Dinger began to learn carpentry.
 He also became more interested in music, and practiced drums with spare bits of wood until he could afford a drum kit.
 In 1966 he formed a band with friends Norbert Körfer, Lutz Bellman and Jo Maassen: The No. The band was influenced largely by English rock acts such as The Kinks and The Rolling Stones.
 The band sent a demo tape to EMI but the record label never replied.
 He also worked in a free jazz ensemble, making what he later called "noise".
 During a concert in Düsseldorf with this ensemble, he spotted Florian Schneider, with whom he would later work in Kraftwerk, sitting in the audience (Dinger said that Schneider "Had a face I will never forget").
 Schneider was at that time part of a free jazz ensemble called Pissoff fronted by another future collaborator Eberhard Kranemann.

 In 1966 Dinger also started studying architecture at Krefeld.
 However, in 1968 he took 6 months leave, after experiencing LSD for the first time, in order to become more proficient as a drummer.
 In 1969 The No split up and he joined cover band The Smash and began touring southern Germany.
 During this period he realised that he could make a living as a musician alone, and never returned to his architecture studies.

 In Summer 1970 Dinger received a telephone call from Ralf Hütter.
 Hütter was bandmates with Florian Schneider in Kraftwerk and was three-quarters of the way through recording their debut album.
 Their previous drummer (Andreas Hohmann) had left to join sister-group Ibliss after only two of the album's tracks had been made.
 Hütter and Schneider set out to find a new drummer; in the meantime they recorded a third track without the use of a drummer.

 Dinger's role would be to record the drum part for the fourth and final track: "Vom Himmel Hoch".
 Dinger recalls: